 - Removable and changeable buttons

 The Ghosting Problem

-This means, for example, that 12-key roll-over keyboards can register exactly 12 keys simultaneously.
-If you press one more, there are two possibilities:
+This means, for example, that 12-key roll over keyboards can register exactly 12 keys at the same time.
+If you press another one, there are two possibilities:

 - The first key is overwritten

-- The 13th button will not respond
+- The 13th key will not respond

 This casting process has several advantages:

 - The lettering is clearly visible and the keys have a smooth edge

 - The keycaps can be made in any color – perfect for custom keyboards